 Definitions and Acronyms

 3B Release.
-‘3B Release’ is a Canadian Armed Forces term used to describe the transition process of members releasing from the military due to an illness or injury.
-Transitioning can be challenging, but even more so when it is as a result of a medical condition.
+A Canadian Armed Forces term used to describe the transition process of members releasing from the military due to an illness or injury.
+Transitioning can be challenging, but even more so when due to a medical condition.
 There is no defined timeline to healing and each phase will vary based on individual situations.

 Caregiver.
 Caregiver for an eligible Veteran or civilian.
 A primary caregiver is defined as an adult, who lives with the Veteran, and: